The 12 Best Foods for Unblocking Your Arteries

-To avoid these diseases and live better, we recommend that you add the following foods to your diet:
+To avoid these diseases and live better, we recommend that you add the following foods to your diet for unblocking your arteries.

 This is one of the foods that shouldn’t be missing from your house.
 This is because it gives your dishes a special flavor.

 Garlic is rich in antioxidants and it has the ability to fight free radicals.
 It also reduces your cholesterol levels, reduces your blood pressure, and improves your blood flow.

 - A clove of raw garlic per day unblocks your arteries.
 It also prevents the accumulation of fat.

 This is the healthiest oil.
 Plus, you can use it for all kinds of things.

 - Olive oil can be used to dress a salad.
 However, it can also give your meats and fish a unique flavor.

 It’s very healthy and doesn’t cause cholesterol to accumulate in your arteries.
 Also, it’s good for your heart health in general.